Pollachius virens: Fisheries

 Saithe is fished year-round using gear such as Danish seine nets, trawlers, long lines and gill nets and is often caught in mixed species fishery with other groundfish species such as cod and whiting.
 The main fishing grounds in the eastern Atlantic are in the Barents Sea, around Iceland, around the Faeroe Islands and in the North Sea and Celtic Sea.
 Landings in the eastern Atlantic have fluctuated around 300000–700000 t in the period 1980–2017.
-All the stocks in eastern Atlantic are assessed by International Council for the Exploration of the Sea (ICES) which publish a recommendations on an annual basis for Total Allowable Catch.
+All the stocks in eastern Atlantic are assessed by International Council for the Exploration of the Sea (ICES) which publish recommendations on an annual basis for Total Allowable Catch.

 The commercial catch of saithe in the western Atlantic is taken by USA and Canada and has fluctuated around 5000-45000 t per year between 1980 and 2018.
 The population in the western Atlantic is assessed by USA National Oceanic and Atmospheric Administration (NOAA) and Fisheries and Oceans Canada.

 All four stocks assessed in the eastern Atlantic and the stock in the western Atlantic are harvested sustainably with many saithe fisheries having been certified as sustainable by the Marine Stewardship Council.